 At the top of the record, you can view pertinent information about the gift, including its amount, donor, type, credited fundraisers, and more.
 For details, see Gift Overview.

 When your organization receives a gift, it's nice to thank the donor and acknowledge their generosity.
 In addition, to help donors track their giving for tax purposes, you should provide receipts for their gifts.
-Under Acknowledgements, you can view whether you sent the donor an acknowledgement letter or receipt for the gift.
+Under Acknowledgements and receipts, you can view whether you sent the donor an acknowledgement letter or receipt for the gift.
 If so, you can view additional details about the letter or receipt, including when you sent it.
 For more information, see Acknowledgements and Receipts.

 Under Attachments, you can manage files related to the gift, such as a PDF of the formal gift agreement or an image of a check.
 For more information, seeAttachments.